Surface Finish (Ra) Calculator - Feed Rate, Nose Radius & Material Correction

 -

-See both values and the finish scale bar showing standard roughness ranges from 500 to 2 microinches.
+See the geometry-only value, local-factor adjusted value, and the finish scale bar from 500 to 2 microinches.

 -